-What part of Louisville do you think needs more restaurants/coffee shops/eateries?
+What Louisville restaurant do you think needs more local restaurants/coffee shops/eateries?

 It seemed like a joke — a birthday party/backyard barbecue/banana pudding bake-off?
 So many slashes, so much to wrap my head around for one afternoon at my friend Christine’s house.

 Nine bakers made their version of banana pudding.
 All the dishes were numbered so guests didn’t know who made each entry.
 Then, everyone scooped and ate to their heart’s content.
 Right as our bellies were about to burst, we wrote the number of our favorite entry on a slip of paper.
 The number with the most votes was the winner.